Bias, belief, and objectivity

 - The very name or word Jesus is itself holy.
 Family, friends, disciples, and followers never even called him Jesus; the actual name was closer to Yehoshua, Yeshua, or Yeshu.

-Circular reasoning is inherently faulty and does not prove anything other than a general lack of objectivity or perhaps a strong desire to believe in a certain thing.
+Circular reasoning is inherently faulty and reveals little more than a general lack of objectivity, a strong desire to believe in a certain thing, fear of looking at or considering alternatives, contempt prior to investigation, or just plain closed-mindedness.

 Asking only religious fundamentalists for objective answers to difficult philosophical or religious questions is like consulting only Muammar Gaddafi to assist you in the creation of a fresh, unbiased political platform.
 You’ll get advice, all right – but will it represent truth and universal spiritual principles, or will it consist mainly of opinion, dogma, or tradition?